-- 1. The service providers were familiar with the strengths, needs and preferences of their consumer. - The service providers indicated that they conducted assessments of the consumers, participated in their IPP development, provided the programspecific services addressed in the IPPs, and attempted to foster the progress of their respective consumers. - 3.
-The service providers monitored the consumers' health issues and safeguarded medications. - 4.
-The service providers communicated with people involved in the consumers' lives and monitored progress. - 5.
-The service providers were prepared for emergencies, monitored the safety of the consumers, and understood special incident reporting and follow-up processes.
+- 1. The service providers were familiar with the strengths, needs and preferences of their consumer. - The service providers indicated that they conducted assessments of the consumer, participated in their IPP development, provided the programspecific services addressed in the IPPs and attempted to foster the progress of their consumer. - 3.
+The service providers monitored the consumer's health issues and safeguarded medications. - 4.
+The service providers communicated with people involved in the consumer's life and monitored progress. - The service providers were prepared for emergencies, monitored the safety of the consumer, and understood special incident reporting and follow-up processes.